40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study: Methodology

 \subsection{Threats to Validity}

 Our methodological approach has a few limitations that are relevant for the interpretation of the results and that we would therefore like to point out in advance.

 In the \textbf{search and selection process}, we restricted ourselves to papers published before 2020.
-The rationale was, as explained before, that we started the systematic literature search in 2020 and intended to ensure a replicability of the process.
+This was to maintain replicability, as our systematic literature search began in 2020.
 Our results will show a trend that a large proportion of included papers were published in recent years.
-Accordingly, we should assume that some relevant papers were also published in 2021 and 2022 whose design characteristics are not all represented in our results.
+Accordingly, we should assume that some relevant papers were also published in 2021 and 2022, which may have different design characteristics.
 We consider it worthwhile to conduct a similar mapping study again as early as 2026 to capture the latest trends in designing code comprehension studies.

-Inclusion criterion I2 required a subjective judgment about whether a given primary study intended to measure bottom-up source code comprehension.
+Inclusion criterion I2 required a subjective judgment on whether a primary study intended to measure bottom-up source code comprehension.
 We prioritized avoiding false positive inclusion decisions over avoiding false negative ones.
-Our priority was to arrive at a dataset that included, with a high degree of certainty, only those studies that met our inclusion criteria.
-We may have incorrectly excluded a paper for this reason.
+We aimed for a dataset that included only studies meeting our criteria with a high level of certainty, possibly resulting in the incorrect exclusion of some papers.
+On a related note, no search process can claim complete coverage of all relevant studies, whether it is a database search, snowballing, or a hybrid approach.
+Nevertheless, we are confident that the 95 papers found are a representative set of papers for our inclusion criteria.

 Regarding the quality of individual primary studies, we relied solely on inclusion criterion I4, i.e., that the study was peer-reviewed.
 We did not perform any further quality assessment, as sometimes suggested in guidelines for systematic literature reviews~\cite{Keele:2007:Guidelines}.
 This decision is based on our motivation to obtain the status quo of study designs accepted by the community.
-It is therefore unavoidable (and even \enquote{desirable} for us) that several of the included primary studies have flaws in their design or reporting.
+It is therefore unavoidable (and even \enquote{desirable} for us) that some primary studies included may have design or reporting flaws.
 After all, it is these weaknesses that we aim to systematically identify and discuss.

+As for the process of \textbf{data extraction and analysis}, we would like to point out that in the second snowballing iteration, data extractions were mostly performed by individual researchers.
+The same applies to the analysis of extracted data.
+The categories of extracted data items were generally analyzed and proposed by a single researcher.
+In both cases, however, results were discussed in detail, and the opinions of the other authors were regularly solicited.
+Each author also worked with data points extracted from the other authors in the data analysis, which in a sense verified extracted data points, since one had to occasionally look at the papers again for their context.